 Is Granulomatous Disease a Presumptive Condition?

-- Burn pits used in Iraq and Afghanistan, releasing toxic smoke and metals
+- Burn pits used in Iraq and Afghanistan, which released toxic smoke and metals

 These exposures can lead to chronic inflammation and the formation of granulomas in the lungs.
 The VA’s Airborne Hazards Presumptive List includes several respiratory and inflammatory conditions related to such exposures.